• Skip to primary navigation

 Chutneys/Sauces

-• 2 tbsp Tamarind Chutney/Paste
+• 2 tablespoon Tamarind Chutney/Paste

-• 1 tbsp Date Syrup Optional
+• 1 tablespoon Date Syrup Optional

-• 2 tbsp Mint and Coriander Chutney
+• 2 tablespoon Mint and Coriander Chutney

 Toppings